Dans-TCG/Dans-TCG-System/docs/CONTRIBUTING.md

 ---

 ## 🚀 CI/CD Pipeline
 - Every PR triggers **GitHub Actions** for build + test.
 - Code must pass linting, unit tests, and integration tests.
+- **All PRs must pass all tests and lint checks before merge.**
 - Deployment is automatic to **staging** after merge into `develop`.
 - Deployment to **production** is manual from `main`.

+---

+## 📝 Onboarding
+See `ONBOARDING.md` for a step-by-step checklist for new contributors.

 ---